johnpwakefield/mevlib/README.rst

 This package is certainly in its early stages.
 We hope that others will find it useful, but it unlikely this package will do everything you want it to out of the box (though this is of course the goal).
+Moreover, at this stage, any results obtained using it should be corroborated with some other source.

 If you intend to use it, feel free to send an email to the package maintainers (jwake@umich.edu) with any questions or concerns.

 Installation